Windows and Leakage

 Because data cannot be displayed at 2.5 Hertz, the 2.5 Hertz signal will leak from zero Hertz to the full bandwidth as shown in Figure 2.
-This might be surprising, as intuitively one might guess that the leakage would be confined to the adjacent frequency lines.
+This might be surprising, as intuitively one might guess that the spectral leakage would be confined to the adjacent frequency lines.

 A signal with leakage (green in Figure 2) has lower amplitude and a broader frequency response than a signal with no leakage (red in Figure 2).
 This makes it difficult to quantify the signal properly in the frequency domain.

 Why does leakage effect the entire frequency range?
 It has to do with whether or not the signal is periodic relative to the measurement time frame.

 A periodic signal has certain characteristics.
 Consider the measurement in Figure 3.

 A measurement of a sine wave is performed.
 Notice that only a small amount of the original sine wave signal was captured, based on the framesize specified for the acquisition.
 This is called the ‘captured signal’ in Figure 3.

 The ‘captured signal’ is then repeated and appended end to end, which is called the ‘repeated signal’ in Figure 3.
 If the repeated signal looks like the original sine wave, then the captured signal is periodic.